 Planning is once again in full swing, and films are now being accepted for submission, for the 2023 Klamath Independent Film Festival (KIFF) – scheduled for Sept.
 22-24, 2023 at The Ross Ragland Theater and available online via Eventive.
 This year marks the 11th anniversary of the festival, once again featuring exclusively Made-in-Oregon films and/or films by Oregon resident filmmakers.

 Films that were completed no later than Jan.
-1, 2021 and were predominantly shot in Oregon or created by Oregon filmmakers are now being accepted via FilmFreeway.
-There is a $20 fee for submitting a film, however the fee will be happily waived for anyone who requests it by emailing email@example.com.
+1, 2022 and were predominantly shot in Oregon or created by Oregon filmmakers are now being accepted via FilmFreeway.
+There is a $20 fee for submitting a film, submission fee waivers are available — please email firstname.lastname@example.org for more details.
 Additionally, film submissions from Modoc and Siskiyou counties in Northern California will also be accepted.

-Films will be accepted between Tuesday, Feb.
-1 and Wednesday, June 1.
-Once the submission window closes multiple tiers of judges will review every submission, with selections for the ninth annual Klamath Independent Film Festival announced in mid-July.
+Films will be accepted between Wednesday, Feb.
+1 and Thursday, June 1.
+Once the submission window closes multiple tiers of judges will review every submission, with selections for the 11th annual Klamath Independent Film Festival announced in mid-July.

 SUBMIT YOUR FILM HERE: https://filmfreeway.com/klamathfilm

 The festival will take place across three days held at The Ross Ragland Theater in Klamath Falls, Ore. and simultaneously livestreamed and presented as video-on-demand via Eventive.